Annual Review of New Criminal Justice Legislation

 11.18.2024

-This article reviews new legislation amending the Penal Law, Criminal Procedure Law and related statues.
+This article reviews new legislation amending the Penal Law, Criminal Procedure Law and related statutes.
 The discussion that follows will highlight key provisions of the new laws, which the reader should review for specific details.
 Where indicated, legislation enacted by both houses is awaiting the governor’s signature; the reader should check to determine whether the governor has signed or vetoed a bill.

 In the past legislative session, there were three areas in which substantive legislation was enacted: added security for judges and juries; curtailment of organized retail theft; and the criminalization of deed theft to protect homeowners.